openequella/openequella.github.io/guides/PushToLMS.md

 8. Click Test URL to make sure the entered URL is valid.
 A successful connection page displays.
 9. Enter a Proxy tool registration password if your Blackboard Proxy Tool Global Properties specifies a Proxy Tool Registration Password; otherwise, leave blank.
 10. Click Register Proxy Tool.
 This creates a proxy tool registration and automatically populates the Proxy tool shared password field.
 An example of the screen after the Register Proxy Tool button is selected.
 11. Click the make the proxy tool available link.
 The Blackboard Proxy Tool page displays.
-Click the down arrow button beside EQUELLA and select Edit.
+Click the down arrow button beside openEQUELLA and select Edit.
 12. The Edit Proxy Tool page displays.
 In the Availability section, select Yes then click Submit.
 13. Close the Proxy Tools page.
 14. Enter the Blackboard administrator username in the Blackboard system user field.
 15. Click Test Web Service.
 A web service confirmation displays.
-16. If required, select Modify EQUELLA usernames to match Moodle:.
-A text box displays for entering Javascript to modify and return the EQUELLA username stored in the variable “username”.
+16. If required, select Modify openEQUELLA usernames to match Moodle:.
+A text box displays for entering Javascript to modify and return the openEQUELLA username stored in the variable “username”.

 If a token is set up to prepend a string to the start of a username (e.g. "bb_" for users coming from Blackboard) then an example script to string off the "bb_" prefix and just return the original username would be:
 ```